 This limited release from Blade and Bow was aged and bottled at the historic Stitzel-Weller Distillery.
 While the current online prices for a bottle is way over the $450 retail, those who have a wad of cash burning a hole in their pocket, or just want to flex for their friends, are in for a treat.
 Lush with cherry, caramel, vanilla, and oak, as well as subtler notes of clove, mint, and leather, it’s a bottle that truly sings.

 Hey kids, look!
-A single malt aged just long enough to drink itself;) All kidding aside, this is another brilliant concoction from Dr. Rachel Barrie, who serves as Master Blender for The GlenDronach, BenRiach and Glenglassaugh distilleries.
-This peated Speyside does over two decades in bourbon, sherry, virgin oak and red wine barrels, creating brilliantly layered smoky single malt.
+A single malt aged just long enough to drink itself!
+All kidding aside, this is another brilliant concoction from Dr. Rachel Barrie, who serves as Master Blender for The GlenDronach, BenRiach, and Glenglassaugh distilleries.
+This peated Speyside spends more than two decades in bourbon, sherry, virgin oak, and red wine barrels, creating brilliantly layered smoky single malt.
 Hints of sweet grapes and wine reverberate off notes of apple, oak, caramel, and chocolate all swirling around an elegant current of smoke.

 Jefferson’s hasn’t released a rye since 2008.
 But the wait, while excruciating, has been worthwhile.
 The rye spice in their new bottle has been softened a touch, thanks to nine-plus months in Cognac barrels.
 In the mouth it’s full with pops of citrus and peach and a subtle sweetness.
 This is a whiskey that is both flavorful and easy drinking… so maybe buy two.